-- Your spouse. - Your children under age 19. - Your children ages 19 to 23 if they are full-time students at an accredited school, college or university and depend on you for support (for optional AD&D and dependent term life, students under age 25 are eligible).
-You must provide proof of full-time student status each semester for your child to remain eligible. - ▶ For medical, dental, vision, and optional AD&D coverage (but not dependent term life insurance), your disabled child, regardless of age, provided he or she is permanently incapable of self-support due to a mental or physical disability before the limiting age.
+- u Your spouse. - Sour children under age 19. - Your children ages 19 to 23 if they are full-time students at an accredited school, college or university and depend on you for support (for optional AD&D and dependent term life, students under age 25 are eligible).
+You must provide proof of full-time student status each semester for your child to remain eligible. - Your disabled child, regardless of age, provided he or she is permanently incapable of self-support due to a mental or physical disability before the limiting age is eligible for medical, dental, vision and optional AD&D coverage (see dependent term life insurance for exceptions)